tinacms/tina.io/content/blog/upgrade-notice-improved-github-security.md

 ### **react-tinacms-github**

 Nothing needs to be changed.
-This package can handle both the old flow and the new one on its own without further configuration.
+This package can handle both the old flow and the new one on its own without further configuration, just make sure you're using the **latest version**.

 ### **next-tinacms-github**